Shriya2524/Scratch/README.md

 ---

 ## ▶️ How to Run
-1. Open the `.sb3` file in the [Scratch Online Editor](https://scratch.mit.edu/projects/editor/) or use the Scratch desktop app.
+1. Download the '.sb3' raw file and open the `.sb3` file in the [Scratch Online Editor](https://scratch.mit.edu/projects/editor/) or use the Scratch desktop app.
 2. Click the green flag **▶** to start the project.
 3. Follow the on-screen instructions to play.